priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 ## Introduction
 This document talks about the process to on-board data from any relational database to AWS S3 bucket using lambda function in a recursive fashion.
+**We can also modify this process to fetch data from sources like S3, dynamoDB, APIs, Data warehoues, etc.**
 This is my idea and one of the most innovative things which I developed recently.
 The Idea was to on-board data in a **serverless fashion** and land it in to Amazon S3 bucket in a **cost effective manner**.

 So, in this process I am taking advantage of AWS lambda function's concurrent execution capability and Invoking it recursively for each table which needs to be on-boarded in S3.
 In simple words if we have 100 source tables then we would invoke this lambda function 100 times parallely to extract the data from the database tables.
 In this we get 15min for lambda execution time for each source table without creating 100 lambda functions for each table.
 This is much better that having single lambda invocation trying to extract data from 100 source tables which might lead to lambda execution timeout error.